Skip to content

 Classifying scaffolding up front is not free.
 The steelman for building the mechanism directly:

-• Slow-improving capabilities — self-verification, instruction adherence, and loop-avoidance remain unreliable years later.
+• Slow-improving capabilities: self-verification, instruction adherence, and loop-avoidance stay unreliable years later.
 Many "temporary" compensations outlive the projects that built them.

-• Mechanism interaction — compensatory and structural mechanisms often share state (e.g., loop detection feeds iteration caps).
-Decoupling for independent removability can produce a thinner but more complex architecture.
+• Mechanism interaction: compensatory and structural mechanisms often share state.
+For example, loop detection feeds iteration caps.
+Decoupling them for independent removability can produce a thinner but more complex architecture.

 Treat classification as a tagging exercise on existing scaffolding, not a mandate to build every mechanism behind its own feature flag.